SnakeZx/SSLCertificateTracker/README.md

 3. Extract the zip file to desired folder location.

 ### 2. Open CMD or Terminal
-Nagivate to the new extracted or cloned folder directory like so:
+Nagivate to the new extracted or cloned folder directory like so in Terminal or CMD:

 ```
-cd "C:\EXTRACTED FOLDER PATH HERE\"
+cd "C:\CLONED OR EXTRACTED FOLDER PATH HERE\"
 ```

 ### 3. Compile Into Standalone .EXE